WRITING & PERFORMING

 I balance my freelance practice as a writer, performer and facilitator with coaching writers and practitioners, as well a developing Big White Shed, an organisation which enables people to take control of their projects and make them a reality and publishes emerging writers.

 My experience includes working in primary and secondary schools, taking pupils into a variety of new landscapes and working with different stimuli to promote creativity.
 I have worked in community groups with readers and writers of varying levels, teen-mothers, after-school groups and retired teachers.
 I am particularly interested in how creative writing and poetry can be used to improve well-being and mental health.

 I believe that everybody has a story to tell and everybody can learn to write that story.
 I encourage all participants to share some element of their work in order to boost their confidence.

 I wrote quite a bit as a child, and my father made-up bedtime stories, which made an impression on me - but I didn't write at all during my twenties.

 I grew up in Bath, and later moved to London.
 My working life included retail, running a snooker club, waitressing, cleaning, cooking, box office at a fringe theatre, selling ad-space and writing transcripts for a news monitoring agency.

-I moved to Nottingham almost twenty years ago, having spent six years on the island of Crete.
+I moved to Nottingham in 1996, having spent six years on the island of Crete.
 Here too I worked at a variety of jobs, including cleaning and bar work, repping for a holiday company, teaching English and running a cafe.